Thearkhamknight/Object-detection/README.md

 documents.
 At the end, you will have the train exported model inside the cloned driving-object-detection repository with the name trained_model.tar.gz.
 The evaluation cell, cell 31, will give you precise metrics on how your model performs.
 It will tell you the Average Precision and Average Recall at at different IOU thresholds and for different sizes of the output bounding boxes.
-Coco defines a small area as between 0 and 32^2 pixels, medium area as between 32^2 pixels and 96^2 pixels, and large area as between 96^2 pixels and 100000^2 pixels.
-For more information on IOU and Average Precision, check out the links I provide at the end of this README.
+Coco defines a small area as between 0 and 32^2 pixels, medium area as between 32^2 pixels and 96^2 pixels, and large area as between 96^2 pixels and 1e5^2 pixels.
+(For more information on IOU and Average Precision, check out the links I provide at the end of this README.)
+Finally, the inference cell will visually show you how well your model performs on your test images.
+The model or detector will output the bounding boxes, the class that each bounding box belongs to, and the detection scores or probabilities for each respective bounding box belonging to its class.
+This information will be visually superimposed on your test set images so you can verify visually how your model performs.